centrifugal/rotor/readme.md

-# Tarantool engine for Centrifugo
+# Tarantool engine for Centrifugo based on Tarantool Cartridge

 This is a Lua part of Centrifugo integration with [Tarantool](https://www.tarantool.io/en/) database/platform as a possible Engine option.
 The integration  provides an efficient PUB/SUB, ephemeral publication streams and channel presence functionality.
 See [additional details](https://centrifugal.dev/docs/server/engines#tarantool-engine) in Centrifugo documentation.

+This repo is an engine built with Tarantool Cartridge framework.
+For other possible Tarantool setups (without Cartridge) refer to the [tarantool-centrifuge](https://github.com/centrifugal/tarantool-centrifuge) repo.

-At this stage we consider this module **experimental**: API and repo structure can still evolve as we get more feedback from the Centrifugo community.
+At this stage we consider this **experimental**: API and repo structure can still evolve as we get more feedback from the Centrifugo community.

+## Local setup

 Prerequisites: Go language and Tarantool should be installed.